MMTM - State Street SPDR S&P 1500 Momentum Tilt ETF

 What is MMTM?

 MMTM is the ticker symbol for State Street SPDR S&P 1500 Momentum Tilt ETF, an listed exchange-traded fund.
-The State Street SPDR S&P 1500 Momentum Tilt ETF seeks to provide investment results that, before fees and expenses, correspond generally to the total return performance of the S&P1500 Positive Momentum Tilt Index (the "Index").
-The Index includes stocks exhibiting the strongest momentum characteristics based on price performance over the eleven months ending one month before the Index rebalancing date.
+The State Street SPDR S&P 1500 Momentum Tilt ETF seeks to match the overall performance of the S&P 1500 Positive Momentum Tilt Index (the "Index") before any associated costs or fees.
+The Index is composed of stocks that show the most significant momentum, which is assessed by their price changes over the eleven months prior to one month before the Index is rebalanced.
 Listed on AMEX.
 MMTM is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the MMTM options snapshot look like today?